Is Kiteboarding Dangerous?

 Injury you say… Is it safer to play soccer?

-In 2002 a prospective study was conducted, by Christof Nickel et al., to study kiteboarding injuries.
+To access if kiteboarding is dangerous, in 2002 a prospective study was conducted, by Christof Nickel et al., to study kiteboarding injuries.
 It reported an average of 7 injuries per 1000 kite hours or kH.

 The injury rate for kiters without a ‘Quick Release System’ or QR-system was 7.6 injuries per 1000 kH and with a QR-system 4.8 injuries per 1000 kH.